-The survey respondents represent 30 states.
-Eighty-seven (87) percent are married.
-The average age is 56.8 years.
-Sixty-four (64) percent are men and thirty-six (36) percent are women.
+The survey respondents represent 39 states.
+Eighty-three (83) percent are married.
+The average age is 57.5 years.
+Forty-seven (47) percent are men and fifty-three (53) percent are women.

 The maximum margin of error of this survey, at 95% confidence, is five percentage points.

 Index values range from 0 to 200 and are compiled by subtracting negative feedback from positive.
 The value of a neutral response is 100.
 An index value of 100 means equal positive and negative feedback.

 This survey is more informative than others for several reasons.
 Unlike some other surveys of the affluent, this is not an extrapolation of past spending that they have been asked to remember and reconstruct.
 It is designed to identify future spending plans and intentions.